chandan0815/Todo-App/README.md

 # Simple ToDo App

-This simple TODO app is build with React.js, Tailwindcss, vite
+This is a simple TODO app built with React.js, Tailwindcss, vite

-## Todo's
+## Features to be added

 - Use Modals during Create and Modify
 - Add additional animations for Deleting a task